David IV: Georgian power on Caucasus

 Georgia's conquest of Northeast Armenia finally completed the ultimate project of securing South Caucasus against the Turkish threat.
-For the first time, the entire Caucasus is unified culturally, spiritually and politically under a single scepter, this being Georgia.
-The written tradition relates the borders of the Georgian world of the time, describing it as going from "Nicopsia to Derbent and from Alania to Aragats", i.e. from one sea to the other, and from the North Caucasus to Armenia.
-The deliverance of North-Eastern Armenia in fact guarantees this power, reflected in the official title of the Georgian king: “King of Kings, of the Abkhazians, Iberians, Ranis, Kakhetians, Armenians, of Shaki, Alania and the Rus, Sword of the Messiah, emperor (basileus) of all the East, the invincible, servant and defender of God, the Orthodox king.
+For the first time, the entire Caucasus is unified culturally, spiritually, and politically under a single scepter: Georgia.
+The written tradition relates the borders of the Georgian world of the time, describing it as going from "Nicopsia to Derbent and from Alania to Aragats", i.e., from one sea to the other, and from the North Caucasus to Armenia.
+The deliverance of North-Eastern Armenia in fact guarantees this power, reflected in the official title of the Georgian king: "King of Kings, of the Abkhazians, Iberians, Ranis, Kakhetians, Armenians, of Shaki, Alania and the Rus, Sword of the Messiah, emperor (basileus) of all the East, the invincible, servant and defender of God, the Orthodox king.

 Despite his advanced age, David IV continued his military actions during the last years of his reign.
 For example, in April 1124, he took the town of Chabran after an attack against his vassal of Emirate of Derbent.
 Still in the region, after having defeated a North Caucasian army composed of Kurds, Lezgins and anti-Georgian Kipchaks, he captured the citadels of Ghasanni and Khozaond, during an obscure campaign north of the Caspian Sea.
 Another military campaign was organized in September in Shirvan, under obscure circumstances.
 The king managed to recover Shamakhi and took the citadel of Bigrit, before strengthening his power in Hereti and Kakheti by leaving strong garrisons of soldiers there.
 In January 1125, shortly before his death, David once again faced Muslim attackers, led by the Emir Ibrahim ibn-Suleiman.
-The latter, accompanied by Emir Davout ibn-Soukman of Hantzit, however failed to achieve a victory over the kingdom of Georgia and the Christian sovereign managed to massacre the invaders after five days of battle.
+The latter, accompanied by Emir Davout ibn-Soukman of Hantzit, however, failed to defeat the kingdom of Georgia and the Christian sovereign managed to massacre the invaders after five days of battle.